 Patellofemoral pain is largely a clinical diagnosis based on the pattern of pain and an exam of kneecap tracking, hip and thigh strength, and flexibility.
 Imaging is used mainly to rule out other problems when the picture is unclear or recovery stalls.

-Patellofemoral pain is treated almost entirely without surgery.
+Patellofemoral pain is usually treated without surgery.
 Dr. Lee focuses on the root causes, the strength and timing of the hip and thigh muscles, flexibility, footwear, and training load, through a structured therapy program.
+Seated hip flexor raises with ankle weights are particularly helpful.

 Activity modification, taping or bracing, and addressing training errors round out the plan.
+Avoidance of activities or exercises that require deep knee flexion angles such as deep squats, lunges, or leg presses.
 Surgery is rarely needed and is reserved for specific structural problems with the kneecap, not for typical patellofemoral pain.

 Non-surgical treatment